meta-llama/llama/README.md

 # LLaMA Docker Playground

-A "Clean and Hygienic" LLaMA Playground, Play LLaMA with 10GB or 20GB of VRAM.
+A "Clean and Hygienic" LLaMA Playground, Play LLaMA with 7GB (int8) 10GB (pyllama) or 20GB (official) of VRAM.

 ## How to use